-Any SNU personnel discovering violations of these policies should report to their direct supervisor, who will report incidents to the Office of Academic Affairs.
+Any SNU personnel discovering violations of these policies should report to their direct supervisor, who will report incidents to the vice provost.

 Violations of these policies will be dealt with in the same manner as violations of other SNU policies and will result in disciplinary review.
 In such a review, the full range of disciplinary sanctions is available.
 This includes, but is not limited to immediate dismissal from SNU.